jherax/cookie-storage/README.md

 ```

 As `cookie-storage` is built as [UMD] _(Universal Module Definition)_,
-it can be included from module loaders such as [CommonJS], [ES2015 Export]
+it can be included from module loaders such as [CommonJS], [ES2015 Imports]
 or [AMD RequireJS].

 ### CommonJS